Stewie1302/ExtremeEvents-Review/README.md

 # Supplementary data
 <b>Supplementary data file 1</b> comprises the main dataset used in the analysis.

-<b>Supplementary data file 2</b> comprises the number of publications per year for the most common journals in our literature sample.
+<b>Supplementary data file 2</b> comprises the number of publications per year for the most common journals in our literature sample and is used when plotting the number of publications per year corrected for through-time changes in publication volume.

 # Software
 The analysis described in the associated manuscript was performed in R. Any questions can be directed to mstewart@ice.mpg.de